Singularities of General Fibers and the LMMP: Kodaira vanishing

+For this step we may assume that $k$ is algebraically closed by base-extending to $\overline{k}$ as ampleness (and all the other properties we have) are invariant under separable base-extensions.

-{\bf Step 3:} \emph{$f_* \sO_X(K_{X/T} + L)$ is an ample vector bundle.} First, $f_* \sO_X(K_{X/T} + L)$ is torsion-free as it is the pushforward of a torsion-free sheaf.
+We also note that $f_* \sO_X(K_{X/T} + L)$ is torsion-free as it is the pushforward of a torsion-free sheaf.
 As we work over a smooth curve this means that $f_* \sO_X(K_{X/T} + L)$ is indeed a vector bundle.
-Below we prove that it is ample.
+Also, from this step we use the assumption $p \geq 11$, which means by \autoref{cor:generic_smoothness} that the general fibers of $f$ are smooth.